marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06001-solution.md

 - **Negative Values:** Testing with negative values (e.g., -1) can help ensure that the application correctly handles invalid inputs.
 - **Even/Odd Values:** Testing with even and odd values within the valid range (e.g., 2, 3, 98, 99) can help identify any issues related to specific types of inputs.
+- **Non-Integer Values:** Testing with non-integer values (e.g., 1.5) can help verify the application's handling of non-integer inputs.

 By focusing on these boundary values and additional considerations, we can ensure that the application correctly handles the edge cases, thereby improving the reliability and robustness of the software.